From Bishop Pat

 We are his followers, his disciples.
 We all share co-responsibility for that mission.
 This mission to transform the world with Christian values is already seen when we share faith at work, befriend co-workers, offer to pray for those in trouble, stand out against injustices, and volunteer for all kinds of good works.
 I commend these activities as an on-going, important part of the Mission

-Therefore we must equip our parishes and communities in concrete ways such as:
+Therefore we must equip our parishes and communities in concrete ways to reach out and engage as missionary disciples.

 - fostering habits and forms of prayer to sustain Mission